-- A. This Section includes the following:
+- A. Section Includes:

-- 1. Guest room bathroom.
+- 1. Private-use bathroom accessories.

-- 2. Public-use bathroom.
+- 2. Underlayatory guards.

-- 3. Under lavatory guards.
+- 3. Custodial accessories.

 - A. Product Data: For each type of product indicated.
-Include the following: - 1.
-Construction details and dimensions. - 2.
-Anchoring and mounting requirements, including requirements for cut-outs in other work and substrate preparation. - 3.
+Include the following: - Construction details and dimensions. - Anchoring and mounting requirements, including requirements for cutouts in other work and substrate preparation. - 3.
 Material and finish descriptions. - 4.
-Features that will be included for Project. - 5.
-Manufacturer's warranty.
+Features that will be included for Project.